 - When a contestant has a suspected skin condition, it is important to address the situation without hesitation, and in a professional manner.
-Some coaches and the wrestlers will begin to make a variety of statements dismissing the skin problem.
-"Oh, that's a mat burn", "It's a pimple that I just squeezed", "That wasn't there yesterday", "The referee (last weekend) didn't say anything about it", and the list continues.
-Pointers to handle possible contagious skin situations are as follows: - Don't make statements suggesting what you think the skin condition is You are not a physician. - You are the referee, and part of the referee's responsibility is to identify a suspected contagious skin problem for the safety of all who compete on the mat. - o It is the coach's responsibility to look out for the safety of his wrestlers.
+Some coaches and the wrestlers will begin to make a variety of statements dismissing the skin problem: "Oh, that's a mat burn"; "It's a pimple that I just squeezed"; "That wasn't there yesterday"; "The referee (last weekend) didn't say anything about it", and the list continues.
+Pointers to handle possible contagious skin situations are as follows: - Don't make statements suggesting what you think the skin condition is You are not a physician. - You are the referee, and part of the referee's responsibility is to identify a suspected contagious skin problem for the safety of all who compete on the mat. - It is the coach's responsibility to look out for the safety of the wrestlers.
 If a referee suspects that a contagious skin condition is present and a coach cannot present a valid skin form indicating that his/her wrestler is free of any contagious skin conditions, the referee must tell the coach and wrestler that he/she will not be allowed to compete in the match. - All referees should take the necessary time to familiarize themselves with the characteristics of skin problems.
-Today's wrestling referee should be familiar with the signs of potential ringworm, impetigo, shingles, scabies, herpes, MRSA, and staph conditions. - Without an on-site physician, the match referee has the jurisdiction and the authority not to accept a NFHS skin form if it is not properly completed, if it is a copy, written in a letter form, written on a Rx pad, new areas of concern not depicted on the body pictogram on the NFHS skin form, and/or the existing condition appears unsafe for competition. - o If a physician is present and states a wrestler may compete if a specific skin condition is covered, the official must ask: "Doctor, in your opinion may this condition still be contagious?"
+Today's wrestling referee should be familiar with the signs of potential ringworm, impetigo, shingles, scabies, herpes, MRSA, and staph conditions. - Without an on-site physician, the match referee has the jurisdiction and the authority not to accept a NFHS skin form if it is not properly completed, if it is a copy, written in a letter form, written on a Rx note, new areas of concern not depicted on the body pictogram on the NFHS skin form, and/or the existing condition appears unsafe for competition. - If a physician is present and states a wrestler may compete if a specific skin condition is covered, the official must ask: "Doctor, in your opinion may this condition still be contagious?"
 If his answer is YES, the official must inform the doctor that NFHS rule does not permit a wrestler to compete merely because the condition is covered.
 The wrestler cannot compete and must be disqualified. - All contestants must weigh-in wearing a legal uniform with appropriate undergarment(s) that completely covers the groin and buttocks.
-Additionally, female contestants must wear a sports bra or a form-fitted compression undergarment that completely covers the breasts.
-Socks may be worn but may not be removed (once on the scale) as a means of making weight.
+Additionally, female contestants must wear a sports bra under the singlet or form-fitted compression shirt.
+Socks may be worn but may not be removed (once on the scale) as a means of making weight. - Upon completion of the weigh-ins, the referee should sign the weigh-in sheet, so all coaches have a verified weigh-in record for weight certification compliance.